-Your attorney at our law firm will thoroughly investigate your allegations.
-They will work with you to prepare a claim, ensuring that all details are accurate and included.
-Once the complaint is filed, the defendant gets the opportunity to respond to your allegations.
+Your attorney thoroughly investigates your allegations.
+They work with you to prepare a claim, ensuring all details are accurate.
+Once they file the complaint, the defendant gets the opportunity to respond to your allegations.

-Your Cochran, Kroll & Associates, P.C. attorney will request documents regarding the details of the investigation and prepare interrogatories (written questions) for the defendant to respond to.
-Depositions will be taken (oral evidence and answers) under oath with a court reporter documenting proceedings.
-The defendant will do their own interrogatories and depositions.
+Depositions (oral evidence and answers) are taken under oath with a court reporter documenting proceedings.
+The defendant does their interrogatories and depositions.

-Your attorney will present your case in court, cross-examine and counter cross-examine witnesses, and make arguments on the merits of your case and requested compensation.
+Your attorney presents your case in court, cross-examines and counter cross-examines witnesses, makes arguments on the merits of your case, and requests compensation.

-The jury will deliberate and agree on a verdict and settlement.
+The jury deliberates and agrees on a verdict and settlement.
 The judgment may include a monetary award if you win the case.
 Depending on the complexity of the issues and the number of witnesses, the trial may take several weeks.

-Your attorney or the defendant may file post-trial motions to set aside verdicts or to appeal.
-Otherwise, your attorney will work with the defendant to secure compensation if the manufacturer lost the case.
+Your attorney or the defendant may file post-trial motions to set aside verdicts or appeal.
+Otherwise, your attorney works to secure the compensation from the defendant if they lose the case.

+Your lawsuit may include recouping any past and future medical costs along with compensation for your pain and suffering.
 Your attorney and the defendants’ attorneys may agree on a settlement amount at any stage during the pre-trial or trial period.
-However, you will need to agree to a settlement before it’s finalized.
+However, you need to agree to a settlement before it’s finalized.

 Settled and Current Hernia Mesh Lawsuits/MDLs

-The FDA issued a Class I recall for the Composix Kugel Patch manufactured by C.R.
+The FDA issued a Class I recall for the Composix Kugel Patch (Kugel Mesh) manufactured by C.R.
 Bard in 2006, but most of Bard’s products remain on the market.

-Johnson & Johnson’s Ethicon division issued an emergency safety alert in 2016 and withdrew its Physiomesh Flexible Composite Mesh products from the market, but other Ethicon hernia mesh products are still available.
-This action followed a clinical study showing a high rate of revision surgeries and the FDA warning statement.
+Johnson & Johnson’s Ethicon division issued an emergency safety alert in 2016.
+It withdrew its Physiomesh Flexible Composite Mesh products from the market, but other Ethicon hernia mesh products are still available.
+This action followed a clinical study showing a high rate of hernia revision surgeries and the FDA warning statement.

 The FDA issued Atrium Medical Corp several warning letters regarding manufacturing defects and sterility issues with the C-QUR mesh device.
 Manufacturing was temporarily halted in 2015 to correct these issues.

 An appointed MDL committee then guides the cases.
-Depending on the product, manufacturer, and types of injuries, you may be included in the class action or an MDL or be heard individually if there are not enough cases to warrant a class-action or MDL.
+Depending on the product, manufacturer, and types of injuries, you may be included in the class action or MDL.
+You may be heard individually if there are not enough cases to warrant a class action or MDL.

-Hernia mesh lawsuit timelines can vary.
-CR Bard Inc settled a ten-year-long MDL in 2016 and a class-action in Canada.
+Hernia mesh lawsuit timelines vary.
+C.R.
+Bard Inc. settled a ten-year-long MDL in 2016 and a class action in Canada.
 Another lawsuit for a similar product is currently pooled into an MDL, with several others pending against Ethicon and Atrium Medical in the federal court district of New Hampshire.

 - Ethicon (a Johnson & Johnson Company): Physiomesh Flexible Composite Mesh